 Day 2 Of Navratri ~ “Bramacharini”

-“Bramacharini” or the Goddess of Penance, defining the one whose goal to discover self existence and the Absolute Reality, is the second avatar of Goddess Durga.
+Followed by the Shailputri avatar, “Bramacharini” or the Goddess of Penance, defining the one whose goal is to discover self-existence and the Absolute Reality, is the second avatar of Goddess Durga.
 This form is worshiped on the second of the “Maha Navratri” (grandeur of the 9 nights and 10 days).

 Although, there is a spiritual context to this avatar of the Lady Goddess, there is also a very sweet motivation of love that drives Her to acquire this embodiment, recognized with simple white clothes, holding a “japa mala” (a rosemary) in her right hand and a “kamandal” (water jug) in her left hand.